TinyTapeout/tinytapeout-09/projects/tt_um_wokwi_413918279810604033/docs/info.md

 ## How it works

-**My project uses a mulitplexor to light up an LED as well as the display module.**
+My project uses a multiplexor to light up an LED as well as the display module.

 ## How to test

-**Check if the LED and display both light up by switching input 7 on/off and inputs 4 and 6, if in7 is on then in 6 should turn the lights on.
-If in 7 is off then in4 will turn on the lights**
+Check if the LED and display both light up by switching input 7 on/off and inputs 4 and 6, if in7 is on then in 6 should turn the lights on.
+If in 7 is off then in4 will turn on the lights

 ## External hardware
-**LED display & LED diode**
+LED display & LED diode